-Health and Safety Code Section 34167(f) provides "[n]othing in this part shall be construed to interfere with a redevelopment agency's authority, pursuant to enforceable obligations as defined in this chapter, to (1) make payments due, (2) enforce existing covenants and obligations, and (3) perform its obligations"[emphasis added].
-The term "enforceable obligations" is defined in Section 34167(d)(4) to include "judgements or settlements entered by a competent court of law".
+of law".
 Similarly, Section 34169 (b) provides that redevelopment agencies shall "perform obligations required pursuant to any enforceable obligations...."
 Thus, in order to perform its obligations under the Chevron USA/Union Oil Settlement Agreement to remediate hazardous materials which are migrating to Site B, the Redevelopment Agency appropriately approved contracts with DTSC and EKI on Jan 31, 2012 relating to the remediation of the Corporation Yard site.
 Likewise, Section 34177.3 authorizes the Successor Agency to create new enforceable obligations, including those with DTSC and EKI, as required by an existing enforceable obligation, such as the Chevron USA/Union Oil Settlement Agreement.

-No one can reasonably dispute that the Chevron USA/Union Oil Settlement Agreement is a valid contract; indeed, it was approved by the Alameda County Superior Court as a good faith settlement in its 2010 order (Appendix E).
-Further, no one can reasonably dispute that the Redevelopment Agency received very substantial consideration (\$15.5 million and the end of litigation with Chevron), in exchange for the commitments made by the Redevelopment Agency in relation to undertaking (or causing others to undertake) the necessary investigation and cleanup work of contamination flowing onto South Bayfront Site B. Finally, no one can dispute the relevant chronology-the Chevron USA/Union Oil Settlement Agreement was executed by the parties and approved by the Superior Court years before the redevelopment dissolution bills were passed by the legislature and signed by the Governor.
+No one can reasonably dispute that the Chevron USA/Union Oil Settlement Agreement is a valid contract; indeed, it was approved by the Alameda County Superior Court as a good faith settlement in the 2010 Settlement Order21.
+Further, no one can reasonably dispute that the Redevelopment Agency received very substantial consideration (\$15.5 million and the end of litigation with Chevron), in exchange for the commitments made by the Redevelopment Agency in relation to undertaking (or causing others to undertake) the necessary investigation and cleanup work of contamination flowing onto Site B. Finally, no one can dispute the relevant chronology-the Chevron USA/Union Oil Settlement Agreement was executed by the parties and approved by the Superior Court years before the redevelopment dissolution bills were passed by the legislature and signed by the Governor.